-Top management OKRs are a great way for leadership teams to ensure that their goals and objectives are aligned with the organization's overall mission.
+Top management OKRs are a great way for leadership teams to ensure their goals and objectives align with the organization's overall mission.
 By setting clear, measurable objectives and key results, top management can ensure that everyone in the organization is working towards the same goal.
 This helps to create an environment of collaboration and accountability and provides a framework for assessing progress and making adjustments when properly tracked with OKR software.

-The OKR framework also provides an opportunity for leaders to be transparent and authentic while managing goals better, assessing metrics, and steering the focus toward deriving maximum advantage.
+The OKR framework also allows leaders to be transparent and authentic while managing goals better, assessing metrics, and steering the focus toward deriving maximum advantage.
 With OKRs, leaders can develop a powerful business strategy to increase growth, expand operations to three new offices while improving brand image among employees and customers, or increase annual recurring revenue from a new line of business.
 By setting these specific objectives with measurable results, top management can ensure that everyone in the organization is on the same page when they set OKRs and work together towards achieving success.

-OKR dos and don'ts
+OKR Dos and Don'ts